isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 # How to create multiple organizations and storefront sites?

-Since Akeneo Connector for SFCC version `v19.7.0`, you can manage multiple organizations and storefront sites in SFCC.
+Since the version `v19.7.0` of the Akeneo Connector for SFCC, you can manage multiple organizations and storefront sites in SFCC.

 To illustrate the configuration of a model containing several organizations and several sites, we will use the example of having: